 The core coursework of this degree encompasses required units in fundamental topics of epidemiology, including applied epidemiological methods, programming for data scientists, biostatistics, statistical theory and modeling, and molecular biological markers in human health studies.

 The Epidemiology curriculum also includes an optional 3-unit capstone, where students refine their skill set in a research or applied project conducted through individual work, collaboration with a Dartmouth investigator, or an external internship.
 The capstone experience challenges students to display their skills in communication, leadership, critical thinking, and presentation, as well as their ability to collaborate and inform peers working outside of an epidemiological function.

 Students can specialize their degree by choosing from a long list of electives, including biomedical informatics, advanced multivariate data analysis, data wrangling, cancer biology, environmental health science and policy, and health communications.

 Be at the forefront of public health and disease control

-The Master of Science degree in Quantitative Biomedical Sciences with a concentration in Epidemiology at Dartmouth produces leaders who are translating theory and research into actionable results that address the greatest challenges in public health and disease prevention.
+The Master of Science degree in Epidemiology at Dartmouth produces leaders who are translating theory and research into actionable results that address the greatest challenges in public health and disease prevention.